Matching Sneakers

 ‘It’s what you get for working; your pay.’

-‘Bwoah,’ Anvi said, smacking her head like she always did at this point.
-‘I’d totally work eight months to have a television like that.
+‘Bwoah,’ Anvi said, smacking her head.
+‘That’s all!
+Eight months to have a television like that.
 That seems like a great deal.’

-‘Yes, but Anvi,’ Trixie said, still using Gus as a chair, ‘you keep forgetting, we work half-days, they work full-days.
-They have televisions because they work so hard.
-So it would take you twice as long.’
+‘Yes, but Anvi,’ Trixie said, still using her guy as a chair, ‘you keep forgetting, they work full-days.
+You work half-days.
+They have televisions because they work so hard, so it would take you twice as long.’

-‘Still,’ Anvi said, nodding, ‘I would really like to have a television.’
+‘Still,’ Anvi said, nodding, ‘I would really like to have my own television.’

-Trixie and Gus got up as the train slowed.
+Trixie and the big guy got up as the train slowed and the brakes shrieked.
 They were going to see the afternoon news and film at the Georgian Cinema in Darbeau.
 Trixie patted down her skirt, which had wrinkled up the back where she’d been sitting on him.

-Anvi brought her legs back down and shuffled over to where they had been sitting so she was opposite Beadie.
+Anvi brought her legs down to let them out, and shuffled over to where they had been sitting.
 She leaned forward.

 ‘You know, I’m really sick of them,’ she whispered, watching them leave the platform through the open window.
-‘The way Trixie rubs my face in it, in having a lover.’
+‘The way Trixie rubs my face in it.’

 ‘They do!
 She tells me about her dou-dou,’ she said, using the Caman creole word for lover.
-‘They are filthy, I said to her yesterday, I said, I don’t want to hear about dou-dou’s cock anymore.’
+‘They are shameless, you know that?
+I said to her yesterday, I said, I don’t want to hear about dou-dou’s big dick anymore.’

 Beadie laughed.
 ‘She tells you?’

 ‘With me, oh, yes.
 See, she’s nervous of you, she thinks you’re too cute.
-She’s very jealous.
-But I’m not a threat because I’m not pretty, so she tells me about the risky places they fuck, and how playing rugby gives him good stamina, about the romantic gifts he brings her.’
+She’s a very jealous person.
+But I’m not a threat because I’m not pretty, so she tells me about the risky places they fuck, about the romantic gifts he brings her.
+And she says he’ll settle down with her after university – and I don’t say anything, but she’s delusional.
+Gus sees other women, but she doesn’t want anyone to know that.
+So why would he trade all those girls in for one Trixie?’

 ‘Yeah,’ she said, looking out the window after them, ‘anyway.’